Pacific-salmon-assess/skrunchy/README.md

 $$X_i = X_{aggregate} \cdot P_i$$

-After that, the run is “reconstructed”, i.e., from the time the fish are approximately age 3 ocean fish, all mortalities (fishery, incidental mortality, brood stock) are added to the estimate of spawners to estimate total recruits produced by each cohort.
+After that, the run is “reconstructed”: working backwards from age-specific wild spawner abundance, all mortalities (brood stock removals, fishery harvest, incidental mortality) are added back in, to estimate total recruits produced by brood year.
 This produces estimates of spawners and recruits by brood year, which can then be use to model productivity.